İbriktepe

-İbriktepe (Qytezë) is a village in the district of İpsala, Edirne Province in northwestern Turkey.
+İbriktepe (Qytezë) is a village in the İpsala District, Edirne Province in northwestern Turkey.
+The village had a population of 1,127 in 2022.
 Situated at the Turkey-Greece border, the village is 25 km away from İpsala and 100 km far from Edirne.
-Population of İbriktepe is 1.492 as 2012.
 Before the 2013 reorganisation, it was a town (belde).

 İbriktepe is famous for having been the birthplace of Albanian politician and founder of the Albanian Orthodox Church, Fan Noli.
 At the time of Noli's birth a small Albanian-speaking Orthodox community lived in the town.
 It had an Ayos Georgios church built in 1837.
 A bust of him was placed in the town in January 2011.

 Today, the village formerly known as Qyteza is partly inhabited by Alevi Turks.